fmaste/Haskell/README.md

 https://www.haskell.org/onlinereport/haskell2010/haskellch6.html#x13-1160006

-Two thing that you may need to undertand first:
+Two thing that you may need to understand first:

 ## 1. Values and types